lekofox/nodejs_crud_test/README.md

 ### Seeds Data
-In our seeds you will find a total of 2 users (Leandro Dias, Marcos Allan)
+In our seeds you will find a total of 2 users (Leandro Dias, Marcos Allan). \
-\If you use Heroku's version, Leandro and Marcos will be there by default too.
+If you use Heroku's version, Leandro and Marcos will be there by default too.

 ## License